RafalSprengel/Calendar/README.md

 # Calendar Date Picker Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified, and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Project Overview

 This is a simple **Calendar Date Picker** application that allows users to select check-in and check-out dates.
 The app is built using **React** and **Material UI's x-date-pickers** and includes localization for the Polish language using `date-fns`.
 The app ensures that no past dates can be selected.